Jose-MPM/Notes/Courses/English Vi/English VI.md

 		- If I go to Paris next month for work, I'll visit the Eiffel Tower (Plans)
 		- If I have time, I will help you.
 (Promise)
 		- If you touch that wire, you will get an electric shock.
 (Warning)
 		- If you eat my chocolate that is in the fridge, you'll sleep outside with the  dog.
-(Threat)
+(Threat-thret-amenaza)
 		- If you take me to the mall, I'll buy you an ice cream.
 (Persuasion)

 * FIRST CONDITIONAL STRUCTURE
 	- **If  +  Subject  +  Simple Present  +  Subject  +  Simple Future**.
-		+ Notice how we use a **comma after** the present tense clause.
+		+ Notice(noutis) how we use a **comma after** the present tense clause.
 		+ Examples
 			- If it rains, I will wear a jacket.
 			- If he goes to the game, he will buy a ticket at the stadium.
 			- If she doesn't go to university, her parents won't be happy.
-			- If it rains, we will cancel the trip.
+			- If it rains(reins), we will cancel the trip.
 			- If that candidate becomes President, the country will be in trouble.
 			- If I win the competition, I will donate half of the prize money to charity.

 	- We can also reverse the order and use:
 		- Future Verb + If + Present Simple
-			* Notice how the comma is not necessary with this word order.
+			* Notice(noutis) how the comma is not necessary with this word order.
 			* Examples
 				- I will very bussy if my teacher english let homework
 				- U will not get a better job if u dont learn english
 				- U will miss the bus if u dont hurry
-				- the dog will bite u if u pull its tail
+				- the dog will bite u if u pull its tail-teil
 				- My mother will be angry if i dont finish the job.
-				- What will u do if they fire u?
+				- What will u do if they fire u?(despiden)

 * Normally WILL is used in the main clause of first conditional sentences.
 However you can also use the modal verbs MAY, MIGHT and COULD when something is a possible consequence (and not a certain one) in the future.
-	- If you are nice to me, I may buy you a gift when I'm in Peru.
+	- If you are nice to me, I may(meI) buy(baI) you a gift when I'm in Peru.
-	- If they train a little harder, they might win the match.
+	- If they train a little harder, they might(mait) win the match.
 	- If he doesn't do his work, he could get fired.

 * USES: